Chart Color Schemes

 Rosedale has a typical household mix, with a fairly typical median household size

-Family households constitute 67.7% of all households, including 25.1% couples with children, 30.8% couples without children, and 10.9% single parent families.
-Non-family households account for the remaining 32.3%, with lone person households at 29.4% and group households comprising 2.8%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Vic.
+Family households account for 67.7% of all households, consisting of 25.1% couples with children, 30.8% couples without children, and 10.9% single parent families.
+Non-family households make up the remaining 32.3%, with lone person households at 29.4% and group households comprising 2.8%.
+The median household size is 2.3 people, which matches the average for the Rest of Vic.

 Frequently Asked Questions - Households